Why these talks?

 That is how innovation happens.
 Chance favors the connected mind

 Tim Harford talks about the unexpected advantages of having to cope with a little mess and how one can capitalize on the frustrations caused by these obstacles.
 Studies show that certain kinds of difficulties, constraints and challenges can actually improve our creative output.
-Harford explains through a series of relevant examples how injection of chaos can augment one’s problem solving process, a testament of creative thinking.
+Harford explains through a series of relevant examples how injection of chaos can augment one’s problem solving process, a testament of creative thinking and creativity for innovation.

 Just because you don't like it doesn't mean it isn't helping you